pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 Select the correct order from the search results and click the :btn-icon:fontawesome-solid-check:: button to confirm.
 Repeat this process for all unresolved orders.

-If you cannot find and resolve all transactions this way, open a new browser tab and navigate to [Your event] :fontawesome-solid-arrow-right: ":fontawesome-solid-cart-shopping: Orders".
+If you cannot find and resolve all transactions this way, open a new browser tab and navigate to :navpath:Your event: → :fontawesome-solid-cart-shopping: Orders:.
 Search the list for an order that matches the parameters of the unresolved transaction.
 Copy the order code, paste it into the "order code" input field on the unresolved transaction, and click the :btn-icon:fontawesome-solid-check:: button to confirm.

 Only delete orders if they have nothing to do with the event you are hosting and no matching order can be found.